Shimon bar Yochai: Mysticism

-Shimon combined with his rationalism in halakhah a strange mysticism in his aggadic teachings, as well as in his practice.
+Shimon combined with his rationalism in halakhah a mysticism in his aggadic teachings, as well as in his practice.
 He spoke of a magic sword, on which the Name was inscribed, being given by God to Moses on Sinai; and he ascribed all kinds of miraculous powers to Moses.
 After his death he appeared to the saints in their visions.

-Thus his name became connected with mystic lore, and he became a chief authority for the kabbalists; for this reason the Zohar first appeared under the name "Midrash de-Rabbi Shim'on ben Yochai".
-There also exist, two apocryphal midrashim ascribed to Shimon: "The Secrets of Rabbi Simon ben Yohai" and "Tefillat R. Shim'on b.
+Thus his name became connected with mystic lore, and he became a chief authority for the kabbalists.
+There exist two apocryphal midrashim ascribed to Shimon: "The Secrets of Rabbi Simon ben Yohai" and "Tefillat R. Shim'on b.
 Yoḥai".
 Both of them bear on the Messianic time, but the second is more complete.
 The main point of these midrashim is that while Shimon was hidden in the cavern, he fasted forty days and prayed to God to rescue Israel from such persecutions.
 Then Metatron revealed to him the future, announcing the various Muslim rulers, the last one of whom would perish at the hands of the Messiah.
 As in similar messianic apocrypha, the chief characters are Armilus and the three Messiahs: Messiah b.
-Joseph, Messiah b.
-Ephraim, and Messiah b.
-David.
+Joseph (Ephraim), Messiah b.
+Aaron, and Messiah b.
+David (as evidenced in Dead Sea scrolls).

-While he was originally (and, by many Kabbalists, is still) attributed authorship of the Zohar, the authenticity of this claim has been refuted by secular and several religious scholars, who point to Moses de León (who published the Zohar in the 13th century) as the author.
+The Zohar, a 13th-century foundational work of Kabbalah, is ascribed to him by Kabbalistic tradition, but this claim is universally rejected by modern scholars.